Florida Registered Agent

 Every Florida business must register with the Florida Secretary of State Division of Corporations, SunBiz.
 The only exception is a sole proprietorship exclusively operating under the business owner’s legal name.
 So before taking any further legal steps for the business, every Miami entrepreneur must decide how the business will be structured in order to correctly file and set the foundation for their new company.

-Sole proprietorships and general partnerships are examples of unincorporated businesses.
-These are businesses where there is no legal distinction between the owners and the business (and as such, no liability protections).
-If you plan to do business in Miami as a sole proprietorship or general partnership and operate under any business name besides your personal legal name, you will need to register a fictitious name with the Florida secretary of state through SunBiz.
-A fictitious name (also called a DBA) does not provide the same limited liability protections or other benefits of an LLC or corporation, it’s simply a name you’ll do business under.
+If you plan to do business in Miami as a sole proprietorship or general partnership, your business name is your own personal legal name.
+If you want to operate under a different name, you need to register a fictitious name, also called a Florida DBA, with the Secretary of State.
+A fictitious name does not provide the same limited liability protections or other benefits of an LLC or corporation.
+It’s just a name you’ll do business under.
 The state filing fee for a fictitious name is only $50 and it’s good for five years, which makes it a popular choice for some Miami small businesses.

 Sadly, you can’t form LLCs or corporations anonymously in the Sunshine State.
 However, you can protect your privacy with the Double (Private) LLC structure.
 With our Double LLC Package, we create two LLCs that manage each other and allow you to use our permanent business address so that you can keep both your name and address off the public record.